hyundai-robotics/doc-hi6-operation/2-operation/3-step/2-step-pose-modify/README.md

 ﻿# 2.3.2 Recording and Changing a Step Position

-You can record or change the robot position and posture of the recorded step using the <<b>REC</b>> key.
+You can record or change the robot position and posture of the recorded step using the `[REC]` key.